Tuesday, June 9, 2009

 In fact, I can not begin to describe his greatness through words.
 He plays guitar, bass, drums, keyboards, harmonica, a little accordion, some pan flute, hand flute, mouth trumpet, and percussion on a vast array of things not intended to be used for percussion.

-leave you with this video he made.
+I leave you with this video he made.

 I highly recommend "Good Medicine" and "Dear Friend" by Levi.